circleci/circleci-docs/jekyll/_cci2/language-android.md

 [Debugging Java OOM errors]({{ site.baseurl }}/2.0/java-oom/) document.

-If you are using [Robolectric](http://robolectric.org/) for testing you may need to make tweaks to gradle's use of memory.
+If you are using [Robolectric](http://robolectric.org/) for testing you may need to make tweaks to Gradle's use of memory.
 When the gradle vm is forked for tests it does not receive previously customized JVM memory parameters.
 You will need to supply Gradle with additional JVM heap for tests in your `build.gradle` file by adding `android.testOptions.unitTests.all { maxHeapSize = "1024m" }`.
 You can